rezaimn/rsm-signal-state-management/README.md

 - **removeFromArrayByIndex(statePropertyKey, index, deleteCount):** This method removes some array items from a specific index.

-- **removeFromArrayByKey(statePropertyKey, removePropertyKey, removePropertyValue):** This method removes an item from an existing array that has a property key with a certain value.
+- **removeFromArrayByProperty(statePropertyKey, removePropertyKey, removePropertyValue):** This method removes an item from an existing array that has a property key with a certain value.
 ```typescript
 interface UserProfile {
   username: string;